The Ordination of Transgender Candidates in the Church of England

 Issues in Human Sexuality (n6) paragraph 5.18

-Christopher Grout is a barrister who holds a LL.B degree from Newcastle University and was Called to the Bar of England and Wales by the Honourable Society of the Inner Temple in 2007.
-He is currently studying for his LL.M in Canon Law at Cardiff University
+Christopher Grout is a barrister who holds a LL.B degree from Newcastle University and a LL.M degree in Canon Law from Cardiff University.
+He was called to the Bar of England and Wales by the Honorable Society of the Inner Temple in 2007.